MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.4.2 Stress Testing

 For stress testing the calendar app, it will be subjected to numerous and repeated UI tests.
 Each component of the app will be activated programmatically to check if fast sequential access to different features crashes the app, any delays will also be noted.
-Connection to the server will also be tested, Simulated connections to the server will test prolonged continuous access by a low, medium, and high loads.
+Connection to the server will also be tested.
+Simulated connections to the server will test prolonged continuous access by a low, medium, and high loads.
 Sudden spikes in server load will be tested.
 Any crashes or errors at any point during stress testing will be carefully analyzed, then used to fix errors, and make sure the app remains secure even in the event of overload.

 ### 4.4.3 Capacity Testing

 The goal is to be able to support all 45k of BYU-Idaho's students through this application, while allowing no more than 5 seconds of latency on any given request.
 We will test capacity by making requests as if we had all 45k students using the app throughout the day.
-If network requests are taking longer then another server will be added to the load balancer and the tests will be run again until the the desired results are demonstrated.
+If network requests are taking longer than another server will be added to the load balancer and the tests will be run again until the desired results are demonstrated.
 This will allow minimized downtime and will help us have a better understanding of the capacity we can support as more users begin to use the application.

 ## 4.5 Verify Logical Database Requirements

 The logical database requirements will be verified by using the Calendar Assignments, Calendar Events, and Users relational tables as defined in section 3.5 to successfully store information from the I-learn system and retrieve the data for displaying user assignments and events on the Student Calendar.
 The tester will create a new assignment and event within the application which will be saved to the database.
-The tester will then log off of the application and sign back in to verify that the items where stored and retrieved successfully.
+The tester will then log off of the application and sign back in to verify that the items were stored and retrieved successfully.

 ## 4.6 Verify Design Constraints